 In 1980 John settled in Cumbria and has played regularly in the Lancaster and South Lakes areas ever since.
 With Steve Black, a fine traditional singer, he founded Arnside Folk Club which ran for almost twenty years before changing venue, name and organiser until it evolved into the Hale and Hearty Folk Club at the Kings Arms at Hale, ably run by Frank and Sheila Lewis.

 John also became a regular at the Kendal Folk Club and the annual festival at the Brewery Arts Centre, headlining some gigs and playing support to such names as Isaac Guillory, Harvey Andrews, Whippersnapper, Ashley Hutchings and many others.
 He has also played support at The Platform in Morecambe to Cara Dillon, Lau and others.

 John has been writing songs for most of the time he has been playing and these days he includes some of his own material in every set he plays.
 He released a new CD in 2014, Hold On To Your Heart, eleven tracks out of twelve being original compositions.

-John can be heard regularly at the Apothecary in Lancaster and the Lily Bar in Ambleside, as well as other venues in the area.
+John can be heard regularly at the Elleray Hotel in Windermere and the Lily Bar in Ambleside, as well as other venues in the area.